-In 1850 Nat Terry was still living in Alabama, where he listed eighty-four slaves.
+These two slave enumerations of 1850 for Terry and Johnson show that Nat Terry was still living in Alabama, where he listed eighty-four slaves.
 He came to Fort Worth in 1853.

 Another slaveholder was General Edward H. Tarrant, namesake of the county, who lived in Ellis County in 1850.

-The Birdville Journal seems to have been a short-lived newspaper.
+The Birdville Journal newspaper seems to have had a short life.
 A profusion of small, partisan newspapers sprang up before the Civil War to promote their views on slavery and states’ rights.
 The Journal claimed that abolitionists were living in the “Pacific Reserve.”
 That was the Missouri and Pacific Railroad Land Reserve in Texas, which was being settled for fifty cents an acre.
 The Dallas Weekly Herald disputed the Journal’s claim of abolitionists.
 Clip is from the May 1, 1858 San Antonio Ledger.